aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 Contact tracing data, although not fully reliable, does have many instances of transmision from vaccinated people to other people:
 [![missing image. please report to the author](/decoding-human-body/images/covid-recovered-2021-07/contact-tracing.png)](https://twitter.com/michaelzlin/status/1409700004705435649)

-(twitter screenshots at this blog are hyperlinked to their source)
+(twitter screenshots at this blog are hyperlinked to their source.
+In case the tweets get deleted, I certify that I took these screenshots myself on 25-July-2021.)

 There is a recent [anecdote](https://www.dailymail.co.uk/news/article-9805411/Anthony-Hess-spreads-Delta-Covid-strain-sixty-people-single-weekend-Los-Angeles.html) of a vaccinated person with mild symptoms infecting "at least 60 people".